SUP package at Old Bulli BerlinA SUP tour in the iconic Bulli – five questions for Lucas Kohlruss

 Photo: Old Bulli Berlin/David Kohlruss

-Cool vintage VW campervans available to hire, complete with a SUP board – what’s the idea behind this?
+Cool vintage VW campervans available to hire, complete with SUP boards – what’s the idea behind this?

-We try to make everything possible that we can in any way.
+We try to make everything possible that’s even remotely feasible.
 We’ve got a total of four SUPs from Kajakprofi here, in case anyone wants to combine their campervan trip with a paddle tour, plus two kayaks.
 If you’ve got a date or any other ideas for a trip, it’s easy to combine them with water sports.
 It’s all in a 70s style – we always try to bring that vibe across too!
-We’ve got two vans that can fit the boards even when they’re inflated, and we’ve also got a great hidden gem as a destination: Stienitzsee, which is still a bit of a secret spot, about half an hour away – you can’t even get there by train.
-A mate of mine runs the lido there; you can stand right by the water’s edge, have a paddle and then enjoy a sundowner.
+We’ve got two vans that can fit the boards even when they’re inflated, and a great hidden gem as a destination: Stienitzsee, which is still a bit of an off-the-beaten-track lake, about half an hour away – you can’t even get there by train.
+A mate of mine runs the lido there; you can stand right by the water’s edge, go for a paddle and then enjoy a sundowner.
 We’re hoping to be able to offer an overnight stay there as part of the trip next year!

 And what models of the Bulli do you have in your fleet?

 For us, it’s really all about the T1 and T2!
-Over the last twelve years, I’ve really focused on these first two model ranges.
+Over the last twelve years, I’ve really got into these first two model ranges.
 We want to stay true to the sixties and seventies, including when it comes to camping style – no electricity, no gas, you have to pump the water yourself – really ‘low budget’ and as minimal as possible.
-I also keep a map in all the VW Buses, so you don’t have to rely on your mobile phone to find your way, but do it just like they used to.
-Some customers turn up straight away in hippie clothes and with flowers in their hair.
-The emotions we get in return and the stories we’re told – it really gives you goosebumps.
-With the VW Buses, you often get chatted up at the petrol station and people are always giving you the thumbs-up; everyone’s happy for you.
-For many, it’s a very emotional experience; they don’t even want to get out at the end of the day.
-It really is a labour of love, keeping the cars on the road for something like this.
+I also keep a map in all the VW campervans, so you don’t have to rely on your mobile phone to find your way, but do it just like they used to.
+Some customers turn up wearing hippie clothes and with flowers in their hair.
+The emotions we get in return and the stories people tell us – it really gives you goosebumps.
+With the VW Buses, you often get chatted up at the petrol station and people are always giving you the thumbs-up; everyone’s sharing in your joy.
+For many, it’s a very emotional experience; they don’t even want to get out of the bus in the evening.
+It really is a labour of love, keeping these cars on the road for something like this.

 At the Bulli-Tanke in Berlin-Marzahn, around 15 Bullis are available for hire and are serviced therePhoto: Old Bulli Berlin/David KohlrussAt the Bulli-Tanke in Berlin-Marzahn, around 15 Bullis are available for hire and are serviced there